NathanielInman/dotfiles/docs/setting-up-manjaro-or-archlinux.md

 Now for any other essentials for arch
 - `slack-desktop` for work, quite a bit better than regular browser version
 - `feh` is an image viewer also used for backgrounds
+- `file-roller` is an gui archive manager, although mostly `tar` on cli, nice to have
 - `handlr` is used to set default applications for apps like `nnn`
 - `nsxiv` is an xembed image viewer for auto-updates by `nnn`
 - `mpv` is for xembed video viewers for auto-updates by `nnn`